American Mahan upsets McIlroy to win Match Play

 The 29-year-old never trailed after going ahead at the par-three sixth, and he fended off a McIlroy fightback after the turn, ending the match with a comfortable two-putt par on the 17th green.

+“I didn’t realise how difficult it is to win this week because it’s six matches and you’re playing against the best players in the world,” said Mahan, who defeated fellow American Mark Wilson 2-1 in their semi-final.

+“I played well from tee to green, putting to chipping to driving, irons, everything was there.
+And I needed everything to win.
+I‘m very proud of how I played,” added Mahan who totalled 35 birdies during the week from 96 holes.

-Northern Irishman McIlroy, like Mahan appearing in his first Match Play final, would have replaced Britain’s Luke Donald as world number one when the rankings are issued on Monday had he claimed his first WGC crown.
+World number two McIlroy, like Mahan appearing in his first Match Play final, would have replaced Britain’s Luke Donald as the game’s leading player when the rankings are issued on Monday had he claimed his first WGC crown.

-”It wasn’t the best of starts,“ McIlroy said greenside. ”Six, seven and eight were the turning point - Hunter won three holes in a row there.

-“I was trying to claw my way back, but I left myself with too much work to do.”

-Mahan, ranked 22nd in the world, added a second World Golf Championships (WGC) title to his resume, having previously won the 2010 Bridgestone Invitational at Firestone.
+“Deep down I wanted to postpone that crowning of the No. 1 player in the world for Rory,” Mahan said with a grin.
+“But he’ll be No. 1 eventually.
+I‘m not worried about it, I‘m sure he’s not.”

+U.S. Open champion McIlroy applauded Mahan’s performance, but conceded that his hugely anticipated morning semi-final against Westwood had sapped some of his energy.

+“Maybe mentally and emotionally it did take a little bit out of me but it still doesn’t take away from the fact that Hunter played very, very solid golf,” the 22-year-old said.

+“Even though I threw a few birdies and an eagle at him on the back nine, he still responded well and held on.
+During the course of the week, he played the best golf and deserved to win.”

-In dazzling afternoon sunshine, both players bogeyed the opening hole, Mahan after duffing a chip from behind the green and McIlroy when he lipped out from four feet.
+In dazzling afternoon sunshine at Dove Mountain, both players bogeyed the opening hole, Mahan after duffing a chip from behind the green and McIlroy when he lipped out from four feet.

 The next two holes were halved with matching birdies and McIlroy was fortunate not to go one down at the par-four fourth where he had to take a penalty drop after his tee shot ended up in desert scrub.